wp-plugins/treato/README.txt

 == Description ==

 Treato travels around the Web to collect and analyze patient written forum and blog posts.
-Our semantic technology analyzes posts in a way to help our users understand more about the medications they are taking and the diseases and symptoms they’re experiencing – all from patient experiences.
+Our semantic technology analyzes posts in a way to help our users understand more about the medications they are taking and the diseases and symptoms they're experiencing - all from patient experiences.
 With over 1 Billion collected posts, our users receive insight about effectiveness, side effects, drug comparisons and much more.

 http://www.youtube.com/watch?v=8rEXhLXfOWM